EmilioD19/Expulsion-in-California/README.md

-# student-success -
+# Expulsion in California:

-The complete project files are found in the "notebooks" folder.
+Please view the "notebooks" folder for complete project